zaynaib/100-days-of-code/log.md

 Created a hello world selection of a d3 element.

 **Thoughts** :I am tired as hell.
 But I said that I will start the 100 days of code journey and that's what I'm going to do.

+### Day 7: April 24, 2018
+**Today's Progress**: Looked at the tutorialpoint tutorial about d3.js.
+Learned about the text method.
+There are to ways to use it.
+.text() -> is to recieve text from a DOM element .text("Hello World!") -> is to insert text into the DOM Did not realize this before.
+**Thoughts** :I'm still tired.
+I have to find a better way to sneak in some more coding lessons.
+Maybe study while I'm on the train.
+I also have to cut out meetups.
+Find a balance between work and play.